 I visited the Palais Benedictine to see for myself what Monsieur Le Grand had created.
 Today’s guest Yolande De Bueil, the Histoire de Maison, is here to give us a quick history lesson on the house that Monsieur Le Grand built.
 One thing wasn’t invented in the 1800s and that was mixology.
 Marc Jean, head bartender for Hotel Normandy Barriere and founder of the Bénédictine Mixology Workshop, is also on hand to reveal that Bénédictine is not just for sipping.

 You can get this and all future audio files automatically downloaded to your mobile device easy.
-If you’re on iOS, you can listen with iTunes.
-It’s easy to listen on Android, too.
-Or click the player or link below to listen to just this episode.
+If you’re on iOS, you can listen on Apple Podcast.
+It’s easy to Google Podcasts or Spotify too.
+Or click the player or link above to listen to just this episode.
 (But trust me, you’ll want to subscribe!)